sivaprasadreddy/sivaprasadreddy-hugo/content/posts/2024/05/2024-05-03-game-of-thrones-as-escape-hatch.md

 -------------------------------------

 After a while I started watching the series, and I was hooked to it.
 I watched all the seasons in a month.
-I thought Quentin Tarantino movies are violent, but the violence in this series is a whole new level.
+I thought Quentin Tarantino movies were violent, but the violence in this series is a whole new level.
 But what kept me hooked on the series is the story, the characters, and the dialogues.

 It's definitely not like a regular TV series where the hero saves the world, and the villain dies.